stevekinney/stevekinney.net/src/writing/svelte-stores.md

 ## In Conclusion

 Svelte stores are a simple, but incredibly powerful, concept.
 One point that I want to reiterate is that any JavaScript object that has a `subscribe` method that returns a function allowing you to unsubscribe from the store works.
 You can put a light wrapper around Redux and use it as a store in Svelte.
 You can use [observables from RxJS](https://rxjs.dev/guide/observable) as Svelte stores.
 You can write your own or you can use abstract the built-in writable, readable, and derived stores to create your own functionality.

+My thanks to **Rory MacKean** for finding a bunch of errors—typographical and otherwise—in the original version of this post.